was111607/sample-gcp-nlp-flask/language_api/README.md

 ## Running tests

-To run tests, you can run
+To run tests, install the requirements for your test

+    pip install -r requirements-test.txt

+Then run pytest by doing

     python -m pytest